Vishal73040/BotBrowser/CLI_FLAGS.md

 # 🚀 BotBrowser CLI Flags Reference

-**For Academic and Authorized Testing Environments**
+For Academic and Authorized Testing Environments.

-This document provides **BotBrowser's CLI configuration system** for authorized testing and academic environments.
-These flags extend standard Chromium capabilities, providing **comprehensive control** over browser fingerprints without modifying profile files.
+This document explains BotBrowser’s CLI configuration system.
+These flags extend Chromium and provide comprehensive, runtime control over fingerprints—without modifying profile files.

 ---

-> 🌍 **Smart Auto-Configuration:** BotBrowser automatically detects timezone, locale, and languages from your IP/proxy.
-Override only when needed for specific use cases.
+> 🌍 **Smart Auto‑Configuration:** BotBrowser derives timezone, locale, and languages from your IP/proxy.
+Override only when you need a specific setup.

-> ⚡ **Dynamic Configuration:** 20+ [`--bot-config-*` flags](#⚙️-profile-configuration-override-flags) provide runtime fingerprint configuration - suitable for authorized testing environments, CI/CD, and multi-instance setups.
+> ⚡ **Dynamic Configuration:** 20+ [`--bot-config-*` flags](#⚙️-profile-configuration-override-flags) enable runtime fingerprint control—ideal for CI/CD and multi‑instance scenarios.

 ## 📋 Table of Contents